"Source Code" *SPOILERS*:

 "The idea is that it's a simulator, but it actually opens up access to a parallel reality", Jones explained.
 "It literally creates new realities where things can happen in very different ways.
 Every time Colter is sent into the Source Code, they're creating a new reality where a new terrorist event occurs.
 So in a sense, every time Colter fails, they actually created a new terrorist event."

 According to Jones, though, the choice of the terrorist was another chance for "Source Code" to play with audience expectations.
 "That was the fun of the script," he said.
-"Colter Stevens makes these assumptions based on what you would assume is the obvious choice.
-There are lots of great red herrings — you think it's this person, you think it's that person.
-And to make it an obvious choice, in a way, would lack the punch of where we go."

 What About the Paradox at the End?